Frida Aasen Censors Nude Man With Her Right Leg In New & Risque Instagram Post

 “I was shopping at a mall in my hometown when a well-known model agent, Donna Ioanna, approached me.”

-It turns out that Frida has a background in horseback riding, and it’s clearly had an impact on her life, as she noted that “I take with me what I learned from years of horseback riding: Patience, concentration, and that there is a right time for everything.”
+It turns out that Frida has a background in horseback riding, and it’s clearly had an impact on her life.
+She noted that “I take with me what I learned from years of horseback riding: Patience, concentration, and that there is a right time for everything.”

 So when she was asked about her most treasured closet item, it wasn’t a huge surprise when she said, “My E. Vogel riding boots.
 I treasure them.
 They remind me of the ribbons I’ve won in horseback riding competitions.”